fltk/fltk/README.Unix.txt

   ./configure

-ADVANCED: type "./configure --help" to get a complete list of optional configurations parameters.
+ADVANCED: type "./configure --help" to get a complete list of optional configuration parameters.
 These should be pretty self-explanatory.
 Some more details can be found in README.
 :END_ADVANCED

 The configuration script will check your machine for the required resources which you should have installed as described in the Prerequisites chapter.
 Review the Configuration Summary, maybe take some notes.

  3.3  Building FLTK